CleveTok3125/AniYT/README.md

 9. **Automatically check for yt-dlp updates**\
    Only check Python dependency, MPV Player if not using this dependency needs to be updated manually.

+10. **Playlist update notification**\
+   Notify when there is a new video in the watched playlist.

 To see the full features, see [cli_help.txt](https://github.com/CleveTok3125/AniYT/blob/artifacts/artifacts/help/cli_help.txt)

 # Dependencies